 Appendix H to Part 222 -- Model Forms for Risk-Based Pricing and Credit Score Disclosure Exception Notices.

-Under the proposed rule two new model forms would be added to Appendices H–6 and H–7 for situations where a credit score and information relating to such credit score must be disclosed.
+Under the rule two new model forms would be added to Appendices H–6 and H–7 for situations where a credit score and information relating to such credit score must be disclosed.
 Section 1100F of the Dodd-Frank Act amends section 615(h) of the FCRA to require that creditors disclose additional information in risk-based pricing notices.
 Specifically, a person must disclose in a risk-based pricing notice a credit score used in making a credit decision and information relating to such credit score, in addition to the information currently required by section 615(h) of the FCRA.
 Section 1100F of the Dodd-Frank Act requires that a risk-based pricing notice include: (1) A numerical credit score used in making the credit decision, (2) the range of possible scores under the model used, (3) the key factors that adversely affected the credit score of the consumer in the model used, (4) the date on which the credit score was created, and (5) the name of the person or entity that provided the credit score.

 Time Schedule for Information Collection